elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/009-uses-for-modules.md

 The key thing to recognize is that `include()` mixes methods into the instances of the base object while `extend()` mixes methods into the base object itself.
 Notice that this is more general than a class method / instance method dichotomy.

-Let's explore a few differently possibilities using a somewhat contrived example so that we can focus on the mixin mechanics.
+Let's explore a few different possibilities using a somewhat contrived example so that we can focus on the mixin mechanics.
 First, we start with an ordinary module, which is somewhat useless on its own.

 ```ruby
 module Greeter